ghltshubh/ghltshubh.github.io/_posts/2017-05-31-a-brief-digression-into-probability-&-statistics.md

 Conditional Probability of an event = $$P\left(A\barB\right) = \frac{P\left(A\capB\right)}{P\left(B\right)} \implies A is dependent on B$$

 Bayes Theorem: $$P\left(A\barB\right) = \frac{P\left(B\barA\right)P\left(A\right)}{P\left(B\right)}$$

+**Probability Distribution:**

+A mathematical function that, stated in simple terms, can be thought of as providing the probability of occurrence of different possible outcomes in an experiment.
+Let’s say we have a random variable 𝑋 = # of HEADS from flipping a coin 5 times.